 The Curriculum:

 RSHE will be taught in each year group throughout the Academy.
 The curriculum we deliver is age-appropriate and progressive, building the children’s knowledge, understanding and skills year on year.
-RSHE will be delivered and parents/carers will be informed of what will be covered annually.
+RSHE will be delivered, and parents/carers will be informed of what will be covered annually.

 The curriculum will ensure coverage of the following core elements: